vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

 they may be limited to specific realms that have extreme requirements (such as some kinds of military training) and are not part of the broader culture.

-Going back to the physical analogy, imagine that people didn't have the concept that competitive sports players need to do physical exercise beyond just doing practice of the sport.
+Switching for a moment to the physical analogy, imagine that people didn't have the concept that competitive sports players need to do physical exercise beyond just doing practice of the sport.
 If let's say a soccer player wasn't a fast runner, the solution in that world would just be to practice more soccer and pay attention to one's speed.
 But with running available as a separate exercise, it's possible to train much more intensively on that front.
+(I recall reading somewhere that a few decads ago, deliberate exercise not directly tied to the sport was much less common for sportspeople, but over time the benefits of such deliberate exercise for improving physical fitness were more broadly appreciated.
+Unfortunately I am having trouble finding the reference, so take this with a pinch of salt).

 Going back to the mental strength side, what if your problem is that when you receive criticism, you find it hard to take?
 Without a